Introduction

 plt.show()

-Interpretation: Points close to the diagonal line indicate accurate predictions, helping learners understand model performance visually.
+Interpretation :- Points close to the diagonal line indicate accurate predictions, helping learners understand model performance visually.

 Section 9 – Step 7: Real-World Insights